allen-garvey/movie-catalog-laravel/README.md

 * Clone or download this repository
 * Open a terminal and `cd` into the project directory
+* Open mysql and create a new database for this project and make sure there is a user that has been granted all privileges on it
+* Create a `.env` file by running `cp .env.example .env` and then filling in the appropriate value for your database connection
+* Run `php artisan migrate` to setup your database
 * Run `php artisan serve` to start a local webserver

 ## License